 A.) Your CPA will keep your taxes at a minimum, satisfy record keeping and report filing requirements, use financial and audit reports to make smart business decisions, achieve maximum success and profitability in your business, build your net worth through sound investing and financial planning, communicate effectively with bankers, lawyers, government agencies, and others connected with your financial life, plan for comfortable retirement, and last but not least, preserve your estate for your intended heirs.

 A.) Visit our CAT Tax page for more information.

 Q.) How long should a person retain their tax and financial records?

 A.) Visit our Record Retention Guide for more information.

 Q.) Can I receive a tax credit for the purchase of new energy-efficient products for my home?

 A.) If you purchase an energy-efficient product or renewable energy system for your home, you may be eligible for a federal tax credit.
-Most of these federal tax credits expired at the end of 2011.
-Although the Residential Renewable Energy Tax Credit wil not expire until December 31, 2016.
+The Residential Renewable Energy Tax Credit will not expire until December 31, 2021.
 Learn more at the U.S. Department of Energy's Residential Renewable Energy Tax Credit webpage.

 Q.) Are there other incentives available that promote renewable energy and energy efficiency?